Find Grad Schools

 445 Yearly Graduations

-Colorado State University - Global Campus tops the list of the most popular school in the U.S. for HR majors who are seeking their master's degree.
+The most popular school in the United States for hr students seekinga master's degree is Colorado State University - Global Campus.
 Roughly 12,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,400 per year, while in-state graduate students, on average, pay $9,000 per year.
-During the 2020-2021 academic year, 445 people received their master's degree in HR from Colorado State University - Global Campus.
-About 72% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 445 people received their master's degree in hr from Colorado State University - Global Campus.
+About 71% of this group were women, and 23% were students from an underrepresented racial-ethnic group.

 #2